deislabs/bindle/docs/webassembly.md

 It is up to tools which parcels are placed into the invoice.
 So, for example, tooling may also include the `libalmanac.witx` file as well.
 The important criterion is that the invoice should contain all of the parcels required to run the application.

 A WITX file may be valuable in some cases, and thus may be included.
-However, it may prover superfluous, as (a) the Invoice itself is a statement of compatibility, and the runtime does not need to ensure that the included parcels are compatible, and
+However, it may prove superfluous, as (a) the Invoice itself is a statement of compatibility, and the runtime does not need to ensure that the included parcels are compatible, and
 (b) the information present in the WITX may be compiled into the module itself.
 But a decision as to what is best is left to runtime implementations, and makes no practical difference in the guidance offered in this document.